Smoac/openbis-fork/docs/user-documentation/advance-features/rdf-lib-tool.md

 java -jar lib-rdf-tool.jar -i TTL -o OPENBIS-DEV path/to/schema.ttl -u yourUsername -p http://localhost:8888/openbis/openbis http://localhost:8889/datastore_server
 ```

-In both cases a username and a password to log in in the openBIS instance are required.
+In both cases a username and a password to login into the openBIS instance are required.

 The password will be inserted in a safe prompt.